jiqing112/Gnome-Global-AppMenu/README.md

 Gnome Shell Extension: Gnome Global Application Menu v0.7-Beta
 --------------

-I don't want donations, I work only for users and not for companies or communities that receive money or donations.
+We don't want donations, we work only for users and not for companies or communities that receive money or donations.

 Latest update: 24 September 2017